artsy/README/playbooks/kubernetes/app-resource-tuning.md

+---
-# Guidelines on app resource tuning.
+title: Guidelines on app resource tuning.
+description: How to set CPU/Memory requests and limits for an app?
+---

 Kubernetes has knobs that allow you to allocate cpu/memory for an app.